wp-plugins/weight-loss-tracker/readme.txt

 1. A basic view of the plugin displayed to the user (in Avada theme support mode)

 == Changelog ==

+= 1.15 =

+- Removed upgrade check.
+This was trying to recreate the MySQL table for target data and throwing errors on some installs.
+- Added versions numbers when enqueuing Js and CSS scripts.
+- Tidied up includes statements.

 = 1.14 =